Please introduce yourself.

 But when it comes to my own books, which for me are spontaneous or otherwise inspired 'labours of love', it’s more important for me to clear my mind than immerse myself (and get lost) in the mechanics of creation.
 I always want my work to be truly authentic, truly original, and truly thought-provoking.
 I just haven’t found a way to accomplish that when writing to a schedule.

-6. How do books get published?
+How do your books get published?

-If you mean how do my books get published, I’ve been self-publishing since 1999.
+I’ve been self-publishing since 1999.
 I wrote my first book in 1997, when I was working for a small publishing company as their veterinary editor.
 The publisher expressed an interest in publishing a book on lameness in horses that was written specifically for horse owners and trainers, rather than yet another very technical veterinary textbook.
 I don’t remember how that conversation went, but I ended up writing the book myself.

 That was a wonderful experience in some ways, as it taught me a tremendous amount about writing and publishing, and the book business in general.
 However, it was also a cautionary experience, as the unscrupulous publisher claimed the copyright of my book for himself, me not knowing any better at the time.
 I didn’t want a repeat of that exploitation, so I self-published from then on.